rogsme/yams.media/content/config/easy-mode.md

 /opt/yams/config$ tar -xzvf {your-yams-clone-location}/base/base-config.tar.gz
 ```

-If you `ls` now, you'll see all the folders where extracted and are available again
+If you `ls` now, you'll see all the folders were extracted and are available again
 ```bash
 /opt/yams/config$ ls
 bazarr  emby  jackett  qbittorrent  radarr  sonarr